Personal profile

 My current research focuses on the Venezuelan humanitarian crisis and refugees in the neigboring countries for which I was awarded the Independent Social Research Foundation Political Economy Research Fellowship and the Veni NWO Talent Programme grant titled ‘Emergency Ethics.
 Crisis, Nature, and Wealth in Venezuela’ funded on the complex humanitarian crisis in Venezuela from a moral perspective.
 Herein I try to blend long gone memories with ethnographic fieldwork on the crisis.
 An example of this is the short story Blue Morpho that recently appeared.

-You can hear more about my research here.
+You can see and hear more about my research:

 My teaching experiences range from ethnographic methods, violence and trauma, Latin America, morality, film and creative writing.
-I like to inspire students to experiment with ethnographic methodologies and to creatively explore the limits of academic writing.
+I like to inspire and train students from all levels (Bachelor, Master, and PhD) to experiment with ethnographic methodologies and to creatively explore the limits of academic writing.
+This has resulted in multi-genre Collection of Creative Anthropologies that curates creative work from PhD students to established anthropologists.
+In 2024, I have co-developed the VU university minor Visual Evidence and now I co-teach our students in acquiring both anaytical and practical audiovisual skills to make their own research driven documentary.

 In 2006, I received a Bachelor degree in Language and Culture Studies, with a specialization in Latin American Culture at Utrecht University.
 My Master degree (2007) in Latin American and Caribbean Studies is also from Utrecht University.
 In 2016, I received my Doctoral degree in Cultural Anthropoly at Utrecht University for ethnographic research on trials for crimes against humanity in Argentina.